Uber looks into solution regarding drivers reportedly gaming for cancellation fees

 Using this method is not a lie… it’s just spinning the facts and reporting about “per trip” income instead of average income over a block of time like a week, month, or year.

-This is one of the reasons I offer my free download Rideshare Earnings Case Study.
+This is one of the reasons I offer the Rideshare Earnings Case Study (available by request).
 Only by looking at a driver’s earnings over time (over 2 years) can we get a meaningful look at what ridesharing drivers earn.

 Enhanced Uber driver app technology may expose driver fraud